🏁Getting started

 Double-clicking in the diagram and typing their name.

-Go to the "Model objects" tool on the left and drag them in.
+Going to the "Model objects" tool on the left and drag them in.

 Add the connections to the apps/stores inside the system from previously created connections.

 Select your model object.
+You can multi-select objects by holding the Shift

 Go to the technology section on the right-hand panel.